ascensionproject/ascension/README.md

 ## Adding your own patterns
 1. Create a new file called `YourName`
 2. Create a new class that extends `Pattern`
-3. Add your pattern to the list of patterns at the top of `Ascension.pde`
+3. Add your pattern to the list of patterns at the top of `Engine.java`
   1. This will add it to the list of patterns accessible in the upper left of the UI
 4. Write pattern and make blinkies
 5. Bask in the knowledge that you're an artist and your art will be displayed for all to see on the Playa